Out of the Shallow End

-Out of the Shallow End is the debut EP released by the American alternative metal band AM Conspiracy.
+Out of the Shallow End is a five-track EP released by the American alternative metal band AM Conspiracy.
 All of the songs on the EP would later be re-recorded for their self-titled debut album.

 The tracks "Absence" and "Far" have experienced rotation on XM Satellite Radio's SquiZZ, Europe's Kerrang!, and various FM stations across the US.
 Then-previously unreleased songs "Right on Time" and "Welt" were featured in the video game WWE SmackDown vs. Raw 2008.

 Track listing

 All tracks by Clint Campbell, Brian Diemar & Jason "Gong" Jones.